fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 The following elements are protected trademarks and may not be used without permission:
 - “The Scaling Law”
 - “Unified Φ-Field Theory” (or “UPT”)
-- The Akashic Mandala (rotating holographic wheel)
+- The holographic eigenmode Mandala (rotating holographic wheel)
 - The Huluka Institute logo
 - “The Conversation Is the Purpose”
 - “The equations don’t care about your credentials”